 The LightsOut Restore policy installs a custom version of Symantec Recovery Disk directly to the file system on the system partition of the client computer.
 It then places a Symantec Recovery Environment boot option in the Windows boot menu.
 Whenever the boot menu option is selected, the computer starts LightsOut Restore (Symantec Recovery Disk).
 It uses the files that are installed on the system partition.

-LightsOut Restore uses Symantec pcAnywhere technology.
 It also uses the Windows boot menu, and hardware devices such as RILO and DRAC.
 These features combine to let an administrator remotely control a system during the startup process.